 Students are encouraged to pursue their professional careers while enrolled in the MFA program, supported by initiatives that provide access to new play development and production opportunities in the field.
-Full-length plays by graduate playwrights receive workshop productions in the New Works Series, graduate students have the opportunity to teach undergraduate courses in playwriting or screenwriting, and alumni have access to an established framework of professional connections.
-The Sloan x Carnegie Mellon Script Competition awards $35,000 in prizes to current CMU students each year for original screenplays and TV pilots.
+Graduate students workshop their plays in collaboration with other artists and teach undergraduate courses in playwriting and screenwriting.
+The Alfred P. Sloan Foundation Script Competition awards $35,000 each year to current CMU writers for original screenplays and TV pilots.
+Alumni have access to an established framework of professional connections.

 Guest faculty are a vital presence in the program.
-Recent guests have included Clare Barron, Sheila Callaghan, Kia Corthron, Erin Courtney, Kristoffer Diaz, Jessica Dickey, Madeleine George, Lucas Hnath, Onalee Hunter Hughes, Aurorae Khoo, Peter Sinn Nachtrieb, Richard Nelson, Jean-Paul Nickel, Jiehae Park, J.T.
-Rogers, Cori Thomas, Andrea Thome, Francine Volpe, Anne Washburn, Mac Wellman, and A. Zell Williams.
+Recent guests have included Mojisola Adebayo, Mando Alvarado, Clare Barron, Sheila Callaghan, Eisa Davis, Jessica Dickey, Aleshea Harris, Onalee Hunter Hughes, Aurorae Khoo, Carlos Murillo, Jiehae Park, Cori Thomas, Mfoniso Udofia, and Josh Wilder.

 We are committed to an inclusive theater that resists bigotry and oppression.
 Our community is one of bold artists and bold citizens.